Happiness

 Written April 29, 2020 · Republished six years later, and it still holds true.

 Happiness… What is happiness?
 When are you happy?
-How to be happy?
+How do you become happy?

-These are basic questions, but the hardest to answer.
-Why?
+These are simple questions, yet some of the hardest to answer.

-People who take time to reflect about life tend to question these basic things.
+People who take the time to reflect on life often find themselves asking these questions.

-I spent years chasing happiness too, from people, from material things, from temporary situations.
-And all of it was a failure.
-I always went back to square one.
+I spent years chasing happiness too.
+From people, material things, and temporary situations.
+None of it worked.
+Somehow, I always found myself back at square one.

 Then I asked myself: